 Karaoke is not about singing at all; I’ve always said that it’s about having a laugh, getting sloshed, and belting out some absolute classics while your friends look on horrified.
 That’s got to be good for a date, right?

-Get yourself down to The Millstone in the NQ, or one of the many karaoke venues in Chinatown and get Bon Jovi, Always on the screen, have a little bit of Dutch courage and get singing the song at the top of your lungs.
-If after the 3 minutes 41 seconds she’s not deeply in love with you – I’m sorry – it’s not meant to be.
+Get yourself down to The Millstone in the NQ, or one of the many karaoke venues in Chinatown and get Bon Jovi – Always on the screen, have a little bit of Dutch courage and get singing the song at the top of your lungs.
+If after the 3 minutes 41 seconds you’re not in love – I’m sorry – it’s not meant to be.

 Sticking with the idea that playing some sort of game for an added competitive edge is a good thing, you can always give Junkyard Golf a try and down some cocktails while trying to hit a tiny ball with a thin stick.
 There’s three themed rooms to choose from in here, and a ton of brightly coloured, sweet-laden cocktails to sink – should you get bored of playing golf.

-A more dignified and elegant alternative to grabbing a Ginsters butty from a petrol station, smuggling it into a Wetherspoon’s and ordering 2 gin and tonics – afternoon tea has experienced a massive revival in Manchester over the past couple of years or so, so that now you can pretty much get it anywhere.
+A more dignified and elegant alternative, afternoon tea has experienced a massive revival in Manchester over the past couple of years or so, meaning that now you can pretty much get it anywhere.

 I suppose it depends on your budget, and how much you actually like the other person, but there’s plenty of options for you.
 There’s pure luxury at The Lowry Hotel, a great new one from The Refuge, and even one which you can have in the back of a Black Cab whilst the driver tells you all about the places whizzing past through the window.